Magdi Rúzsa

-Magdolna "Magdi" Rúzsa (/hu/; Магдолна Ружа; born 28 November 1985) is a Hungarian musician, television personality, singer, songwriter and music coach who won the 2006 title of Megasztár ("Megastar"), Hungary's nationwide talent search, that resembles, but is not based on, Pop Idol.
-As the winner of the category "Newcomer of the Year" at the Fonogram Hungarian Music Awards in 2007, she represented Hungary at the Eurovision Song Contest in Helsinki, Finland with the song "Unsubstantial Blues".
+Magdolna "Magdi" Rúzsa (/hu/; Магдолна Ружа; born 28 November 1985) is a Serbian-born Kossuth Prize-winning musician, television personality, singer, songwriter and music coach who won the 2006 title of Megasztár ("Megastar"), Hungary's nationwide talent search, that resembles, but is not based on, Pop Idol.
+As the winner of the category "Newcomer of the Year" at the Fonogram Hungarian Music Awards in 2007, she represented Hungary in the Eurovision Song Contest 2007 with the song "Unsubstantial Blues".
 She finished ninth and won a Marcel Bezençon Award in the Best Composer category.
 She often performs songs by her favorite singer, Janis Joplin.

 Biography

 Born in Vrbas into the Hungarian ethnic minority in Serbia, Rúzsa studied in Subotica as an obstetric nurse.
 She was discovered in 2005, after winning the third season of Megasztár (Megastar) in Hungary.

 After winning the competition, Rúzsa's album, featuring the songs she performed during the show's finals, went triple platinum and to date has sold around 80,000 copies.
 Her first artist album Ördögi Angyal (Devilish Angel) was released on her birthday (28 November 2006) and has sold 36,000 copies so far.
 These two records were the biggest-selling releases in 2006 in Hungary.

-Rúzsa was voted New Talent of the Year in 2006, representing Hungary at the 2007 Eurovision Song Contest in Helsinki.
+Rúzsa was voted New Talent of the Year in 2006, representing Hungary at the Eurovision Song Contest 2007.
 She decided to sing in English because she felt that the lyrics of the song are of high importance and wanted people to understand what Unsubstantial Blues was all about.
 The semi-finals took place on 10 May 2007 and Rúzsa made her way to the finals in second place with 224 points.
 At the final on 12 May 2007 she finished ninth with 128 points.
 Being the songwriter of Unsubstantial Blues, she was also granted the Best Composer Award, which is given to the best songwriter among the Eurovision song composers every year.

 On February 1, 2022, Rúzsa gave birth to her children Lujza, Keve and Zalán.